tonyhffong/TermWin.jl/README.md

 tshow( methodswith( Set ) ) # searchable, too!
 ```

+Numeric and text input field (See `test/twentry.jl`).
+Designed to maximize
+entry efficiency and accuracy (See F1 help screen).
 UTF-8 input and output are supported.
-That said,
+That said, in an entry field,
-cursor movements may produce dodgy behavior when typing order and visual order
+cursor movements may produce dodgy behavior if typing order and visual order
 can be different e.g. Thai's prefix-vowels.
 Most European typesets,
 Han characters, currency symbols, e.g. €, £, are fine.